p-satwik/Olympics-Data-Analysis/README.md

 Check out the live application here: [Olympics Data Analysis on Heroku](https://oda-satwik-2963eb7786ee.herokuapp.com/)

+## 📁 Dataset

+- **[120 Years of Olympic History: Athletes and Results](https://www.kaggle.com/datasets/heesoo37/120-years-of-olympic-history-athletes-and-results)**: A comprehensive dataset from Kaggle that contains information on athletes and results from Olympic Games between 1896 and 2016.

 ## ⚙️ Technologies Used

 - **Python**: Core programming language.